Thank you! Our expert will call you shortly.

 3. Where is Bhim Shila?

 Bhim Shila is situated in the Rudraprayag district of Uttarakhand, just behind the Kedarnath Temple.
-This divine boulder sits within the main courtyard of the temple.
+This divine boulder sits within the main courtyard of the temple, accessible by a short walk from the temple.

 4. What is the Bhim Shila stone?